 Forte Dei Marmi

 An intentional omission from this list is Florence.
 Of course, I love, love, love Florence and we’ve had fun as a family there.
-However, this list is about the top attractions for children, and at the end of the day, the essence of Florence is a very deep look at Renaissance art and architecture.
+However, this list is about the top things to do in Tuscany for children, and at the end of the day, the essence of Florence is a very deep look at Renaissance art and architecture.
 Given the time it takes to get into the city and the crowds relative to kid-appreciation, the other venues are higher on the list for me.

 Now available on Ciao Bambino: packaged Italy family trips!

 We've paired our favorite accommodations and activities in one easy, book-and-go package.
 Get more details and make a request >